Nisharrk/budgetTracker/readme.md

 ## You can find the expense tracker here -

-## Technologies:
+### Technologies:

-Backend: Node, Express
+- Backend: Node, Express

-Frontend: React using NextJS
+- Frontend: React using NextJS

-Database: MongoDB
+- Database: MongoDB

-ORM: Mongoose
+- ORM: Mongoose

-misc: Helmet (for hiding some headers), Morgan (for logging every apirequest)
+- Misc: Helmet (for hiding some headers), Morgan (for logging every apirequest)